Demon Hunter (band): 2020s

 On November 10, 2020, the band announced their first acoustic album, Songs of Death and Resurrection, which would feature acoustic renditions of songs such as "Dead Flowers" and "The Heart of a Graveyard", as well as featuring a new song, "Praise the Void", which would be released on March 5, 2021.

-On December 15, 2021, it was announced that Richie Faulkner of Judas Priest recorded a guitar solo for the next album, Exile, later announced for release on September 9, 2022, then delayed to October 28, 2022.
-The band quickly released three singles, “Freedom is Dead”, “Silence the World”, and “Defense Mechanism”, the latter two featuring Tom S. Englund (Evergrey) and Max Cavalera (ex-Sepultura, Soulfly) respectively, all released through their self-founded record label, Weapons MFG.
+On December 15, 2021, it was announced that Richie Faulkner of Judas Priest recorded a guitar solo for Demon Hunter's album, Exile, later announced for release on September 9, 2022, then delayed to October 28, 2022.
+The band quickly released three singles, "Freedom is Dead", "Silence the World", and "Defense Mechanism", the latter two featuring Tom S. Englund (Evergrey) and Max Cavalera (ex-Sepultura, Soulfly) respectively, all released through their self-founded record label, Weapons MFG.

 Demon Hunter started writing a follow-up album to Exile as early as October in 2022, shortly before their new album's release.

-On February 10th, 2023, the band released a b-side from the Exile recording sessions, "The Brink", which had been an exclusive to their fanbase The Blessed Resistance in 2022.
+On February 10, 2023, the band released a b-side from the Exile recording sessions, "The Brink", which had been an exclusive song to Demon Hunter's fan club, The Blessed Resistance, in 2022.

+On October 6, 2023, the band released another single, "Some of Us", currently as a standalone single.
+This was followed by other standalone singles, "Worlds Apart", on March 1, 2024, and "Black Stained Glass" on May 10, 2024.

+On February 7th, 2025, alternative rock band Set the Sun released a collaboration with Demon Hunter titled "Falling Apart".

+On May 2, 2025, Demon Hunter released the single “I’m Done”, and on June 6, 2025, they released the single “Light Bends”.
+Another single, “Sorrow Light The Way”, was released on July 4th, 2025.
+On July 28th, 2025, the band announced their twelfth studio album, There Was a Light Here, which was released on September 12th, 2025.

 Christianity

 Don Clark stated, "I guess we liked to ride the fence.
 Then we got a little older, maybe wiser, and you know what, we're a Christian band.
 We're five dudes, we're all believers, we really don't want to ride the fence anymore."
 Ryan Clark claimed, "When we officially started we wanted to be very bold about it, we didn't see any purpose of just beating around the bush."
 Fans who are Christians are supportive of the band's bold faith position.
 "They respect that we don't walk the fence between a non-Christian and Christian band."
+Demon Hunter's official website stated in 2008 that they are "absolutely" a Christian band and the band members "are all Bible believing followers of Jesus Christ."